aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-03/lesson-01.md

 ## While

-The while loop structure resembles the if statement, with one key difference: an if statement is only executed once and the while loop is going to repeat itself as long as the expression is true. **Note: Because of this functionality, it is important to make sure that the while does not get stuck in an infinite loop.
-So make sure that there is a way for the expression to become false.**
+The while loop structure resembles the if statement, with one key difference: an if statement is only executed once and the while loop is going to repeat itself as long as the expression is true.

 ```js
 while (condition) {